-- a) An insulating member to prevent grounding of the shell to the panel - b) A printed circuit board in accord with the pattern shown in figure? for the socket being tested.
+- a) An insulating member to prevent grounding of the shell to the panel - b) A printed circuit board in accordance with the pattern shown in figure 4-7 or 4-8 for the socket being tested.
 The printed circuit board shall also be permanently affixed to the fixture.